 Impact

 The vulnerability is caused by insufficient validation of user‑supplied input in the command‑line interface of Cisco Catalyst SD‑WAN products, a weakness identified as CWE‑116.
-An attacker who has local netadmin credentials can upload a specially crafted file, allowing arbitrary command execution with root privileges.
-This privilege escalation can be used to alter the device configuration and push unauthorized settings to connected edge devices, jeopardizing confidentiality, integrity, and availability.
+An attacker who has local netadmin credentials can upload specially crafted file, allowing arbitrary command execution with root privileges.
+This privilege escalation can be used to alter the device connected edge devices, jeopardizing confidentiality, integrity, and availability.

 Affected Systems

-Affected components include Cisco Catalyst SD‑WAN Controller (formerly vSmart) and Cisco Catalyst SD‑WAN Manager (formerly vManage) with the 20.12.7 release, as identified by the CPE list.
-The SD‑WAN Validator (formerly vBond) is referenced in the advisory but no specific version is listed; only the 20.12.7 build is explicitly cited as affected.
-No other versions are confirmed to be vulnerable based on the supplied data.
+Affected components are Cisco Catalyst SD‑WAN Controller (formerly vSmart) and Cisco Catalyst SD‑WAN Manager (formerly vManage).
+The advisory cites the 20.12.7 release as vulnerable, as referenced by the CPE identifiers, and no other versions are confirmed.
+The SD‑WAN Validator (formerly vBond) is not listed in the provided vendor or CPE data, so it is not considered affected based on the supplied information.

 Risk and Exploitability